bloznelis/lgm/README.md

 > [[0]](https://www.aps.org/publications/apsnews/200602/history.cfm)

 ### TODO
-* More commands
-    * Delete subscription
-* Some kind of dialog modal for confirmation
 * Randomize subscription name to avoid collisions
 * Check status codes returned from the Pulsar Admin API.
     * For example if it's Unauthorized we should try to parse the body